rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-2.md

 ~~~~
 {: align="left" title="'update-trigger' container"}

-The normative definitions for the update-trigger fields are given in the *ietf-yp-lite* YANG module in {{ietf-yp-lite-yang}}.
+The normative definitions for the update-trigger fields are given in the *ietf-yang-push-2* YANG module in {{ietf-yang-push-2-yang}}.
 They are also described in the following sections.

 ## Periodic events